Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Source: Census.gov

-I acknowledge that Thanksgiving weekend should serve as a shot in the arm to help boost the volume run rate in discretionary sales relative to recent months, but I also think discretionary bulls are disregarding the real possibility that the average ticket size of retail goods during the holiday season will likely be lower than what it was last year; as a rough approximation, a recent survey by the NRF (National Retail Federation) covering planned holiday spending in 2020 shows that gifts and other non-gift purchases will be lower than last year (the latter is poised to be significantly below the 5-year average).
+I acknowledge that Thanksgiving weekend should serve as a shot in the arm to help boost the volume run rate in discretionary sales relative to recent months, but I also think discretionary bulls are disregarding the real possibility that the average ticket size of retail goods during the holiday season will likely be lower than what it was last year.
+As a rough approximation, a recent survey by the NRF (National Retail Federation) covering planned holiday spending in 2020 shows that gifts and other non-gift purchases will be lower than last year (the latter is poised to be significantly below the 5-year average).

 Source: NRF